 Publication bias

 Null findings are less likely to be published (Begg & Berlin, 1988; Carter et al., 2019), resulting in biased published literature and a possible overestimation of an effect.
 We employed nine different statistical approaches to examine a potential publication bias, including PET, PEESE (Stanley & Doucouliagos, 2014), P-Uniform (van Assen et al., 2015), Three-parameter Selection model (Iyengar & Greenhouse, 1988), Henmi and Copas (2010) confidence intervals, P-Curve (Simonsohn et al., 2014), as well as funnel plot asymmetry tests including Rank test (Begg & Mazumdar, 1994) and Egger’s Regression test (Sterne & Egger, 2005).
-See Figure 3 and Figure 4 for funnel plots.
+See Figure 3 and Figure 4 for funnel plots (which assume g = -0.13 and g = 0.15 to be the true effect sizes for comparison studies and experimental studies respectively, as reminded by the reviewer Dan Quintana).
 Funnel plot asymmetry may also be due to other factors, such as low methodological quality in studies with smaller sample sizes and inflated effect sizes, artefactual causes or pure chance, not always due to publication bias (Egger et al., 1997; Page et al., 2021).
-We conducted several methods to compare if there are differences in results or interpretations of publication bias, to assess publication bias more comprehensively.
+We conducted several methods to compare if there are differences in results or interpretations of publication bias, and to assess publication bias more comprehensively.
 Some methods would be more suitable given the characteristics of our meta-analysis (factors such as the number of studies and heterogeneity, see Carter et al., 2019), which we discuss in the Discussion section.
 We provided more details regarding preferred methods under different scenarios (number of studies and heterogeneity), based on Carter et al. (2019) simulations, in Supplementary Table 5.